Skip to main content

 Tribal Areas

-In 2022, 374 facilities located on the land of 49 federally recognized tribes reported to TRI.
-These facilities collectively managed 250 million pounds of waste, 36 million pounds (14%) of which were disposed of or otherwise released.
-Of these releases, 60% were disposed of on site by metal mining, electric utilities, paper, and chemical manufacturing facilities.
-These facilities primarily disposed of metal compounds such as lead and barium.
-Lead is often present in the mineral ore disposed of by metal mines, and barium is present in coal and oil combusted at electric utilities.
+In 2023, 377 facilities located on the land of 47 federally recognized tribes reported to TRI.
+These facilities collectively managed 236 million pounds of waste, 32 million pounds (13%) of which were disposed of or otherwise released.
+Of these releases, 58% were disposed of on site by food, electric utilities, paper, and chemical manufacturing facilities.
+These facilities primarily released nitrate compounds, methanol, and ammonia, which accounted for 75% of on-site releases from these sectors.

 Many more facilities are located within a 10-mile radius of tribal land.
-2,150 facilities on or within 10 miles of tribal land reported to TRI for 2022, representing 250 different federally recognized tribes.
-These facilities collectively managed 1.29 billion pounds of waste, 207 million pounds (16%) of which were disposed of or otherwise released.
-Of the releases reported, 53% were released on site by chemical manufacturing, primary metals, and metal mining manufacturing facilities.
+In 2023, 2,143 facilities on or within 10 miles of tribal land reported to TRI, representing 250 different federally recognized tribes.
+These facilities collectively managed 1.3 billion pounds of waste, 229 million pounds (18%) of which were disposed of or otherwise released.
+Of the releases reported, 61% were released on site by chemical manufacturing, primary metals, and metal mining facilities.

 The table below provides more details about the types of releases and other waste management reported by facilities on federally recognized tribal lands.

-Disposal or Other Releases 36.0 million lb 206 million lb
+Disposal or Other Releases31.5 million lb229 million lb

-Total Disposal or Other Releases 36.0 million lb 207 million lb
+Total Disposal or Other Releases31.5 million lb230 million lb

 Note: The amount of waste managed by disposal or other releases may differ from the amount shown as “total disposal or other releases” because several facilities reported managing large quantities of non-production-related waste, which is included in “total disposal or other releases” but not in “waste managed.”

 The TRI Toxics Tracker is one way to explore information about releases and other waste management of TRI chemicals from facilities on or near tribal lands.
-The interactive chart below shows the type of TRI information in the Tribal Lands section of the TRI Toxics Tracker.
-Use the buttons in the top row to filter the data by industry sector, chemical, and/or tribe.
+Additional resources for tribes are available on the TRI for Tribes webpage, or use the interactive chart below to search for TRI data for facilities on or near tribal lands by tribe, chemical and/or industry sector.

 You can also view a fact sheet for each tribe using TRI Explorer.